accoumar12/ML-first-models/README.md

-# First models of Machine learning and some Statistics
+# First models of Machine Learning and some Statistics

 Basic machine learning algorithms, as well as some statistics.